Best Multi-Touch Attribution Platforms for B2B Teams in 2026

 Google Analytics 4

-Early-Stage Startups establishing fundamental web tracking hygiene before buying a dedicated platform.
+Foundational tracking before buying a dedicated platform

 Free